cds-snc/forms-api/documentation/docs/en/making-requests.md

 `GET /forms/{formID}/template`

-Optionally, you can pass a `version` parameter to request a specific version.
+Optionally, you can pass a `version` parameter to request a specific form version.
 If parameter is missing, latest version will be returned:

 `GET /forms/{formID}/template?version=3`